-Employers with 50 or more full-time equivalent employees (FTE) that do not offer coverage to at least 70% of its workforce and have at least one full-time employee (works 30 hours or more per week) who receives a premium assistance tax credit for obtaining coverage will be assessed a per month fee of one-twelfth of $2,000 per full-time employee receiving the assistance.
+Employers with 100 or more full-time equivalent employees (FTE) that do not offer coverage to at least 70% of its workforce and have at least one full-time employee (works 30 hours or more per week) who receives a premium assistance tax credit for obtaining coverage will be assessed a per month fee of one-twelfth of $2,000 per full-time employee receiving the assistance.
 Employers will be required to cover 95% of its workforce starting January 1, 2016, in order to avoid a penalty.

-Employers with additional questions about the requirements and/or penalties should be referred to the IRS at 1-800-829-4933 or visit their website on the Affordable Care Act Tax Provisions at http://www.irs.gov/uac/Affordable-Care-Act-Tax-Provisions-Home.
+Employers with additional questions about the requirements and/or penalties should contact the IRS at 1-800-829-4933 or visit their website on the Affordable Care Act Tax Provisions at http://www.irs.gov/uac/Affordable-Care-Act-Tax-Provisions-Home.

 Protect Yourself from Fraud in the Health Insurance Marketplace

 Your best protection against fraud is you!
-Starting October 1, 2013, you can apply for health insurance through the Health Insurance Marketplace, on HealthCare.gov.
-A few simple things can protect you from fraud, while getting you the coverage you need.
+Individuals can apply for health insurance through the Health Insurance Marketplace on HealthCare.gov.
+A few simple things can protect you from fraud, while getting the coverage you need.